dabeaz/typemap/README.rst

 can use ``all_`` and ``prefix_`` as substitutes.
 However, keep in mind that good type annotations should be hard to type.

+*Why do the special characters look garbled or incorrect?*

+Maybe your fonts aren't advanced enough to use typemap.

 *Why do you have to call typemap() at the bottom?*

 Reasons.
 Think of it as a kind of module decorator.